 Summer Holiday Self-Care Tips for Young People

 The summer holidays are often a time to relax and have fun after a long year of studying at school.
-However, with Coronavirus, months of schools being closed, and ‘social distancing’ rules, the six week break might feel a bit different and strange this year.
+However, with Coronavirus and ‘social distancing’ rules, the six week break might feel a bit different and strange this year.

 Because of this, it is even more important than normal to look after yourself during this time off school.
 Here are some tips to help keep you happy and healthy over the summer holidays: